-A: It’s rare for a child who is compliant and well-behaved at home to become defiant and uncooperative in other settings.
-There may be a number of factors and issues contributing to your son’s
+Answer: It’s rare for a child who is compliant and well-behaved at home to become defiant and uncooperative in other settings.
+There may be a number of factors and issues contributing to your son’s behaviour.
+You didn’t go into detail, but is it possible he has the same problem with disruptive behaviour at home that he does at school?

 If so, it’s possible that he’s picking up a pattern at home of others giving in to his demands and allowing him to have his way when he resists your authority.
 Once he’s at school, he finds himself in a situation where this mode of operation no longer works for him—where he’s expected to obey adults and follow the rules.
 Children used to having few limits at home usually don’t like having limits set on their behaviour elsewhere.